polimi-ispl/viola/README.md

 ## 📅 Roadmap

 - **Additional Examples**: New circuit designs will be added.
-- **Efficiency Enhancements**: Codebase will be reafactored and improved.
+- **Efficiency Enhancements**: Codebase will be refactored and improved.
 - **Additional Components**: New circuit components will be added.

 ---